edwzen065/tract-clusters/README.md

 Run MetroClusterer.ipynb in the .zip file.
+Make sure to use the .zip file since it includes a .geojson file which is necessary for the program to run.

 The program prompts the user four times.

 **Cluster Scale Factor (Float): **
 Represents the size of the clusters; Values around 0.1 recommended.